 Faculty performance, which is reviewed annually, is always measured against the FPA.
 Regardless of the faculty member’s workload model, the annual review, which is captured in the ARD, should address each performance area that the faculty member is responsible for, according to the last FPA.
 The FPA is the most important document in a faculty member’s annual assessment so it is critical that it be carefully composed.
 The Handbook specifies what the FPA must contain.
 Cases in which a faculty member and the Department Chair cannot agree on the terms of an FPA are resolved by the Dean.

-The ARD is the document that the faculty member prepares to report on fulfillment or progress towards fulfillment on the promises made in the previous year’s FPA.
+The ARD is the document that the faculty member prepares to report on fulfillment or progress towards fulfillment on the plan outlined in the previous year’s FPA.
 The Handbook discusses the roles of the FPA and the ARD in annual review.
 In the ARD, the faculty member addresses the activities and accomplishments in each performance area for the review period, with specific reference to the planned/expected responsibilities and scholarship expectations detailed in the previous year’s FPA.
 The quality and significance of reported activities and accomplishments are also addressed in the ARD.
 The Department Chair will study the ARD and provide a detailed, thoughtful review of the faculty member’s strengths and weaknesses in his or her progress toward upcoming milestone reviews.
 While annual reviews provide important markers in a faculty member’s progress towards future promotions, making progress towards the next rank is not sufficient for promotion to the next rank.

 The ARD is evaluated independently by the Department Chair and the Dean of the College.
 If a faculty member has performed the activities and met, or come sufficiently close to meeting, the goals outlined in the FPA, then the faculty member will receive a satisfactory evaluation.
 If a faculty member receives an unsatisfactory performance evaluation, the faculty member must provide a formal faculty development plan in the FPA for the next review period.
 The plan should detail an agenda for addressing deficiencies by